Small Meals and Snacks

 • You should have protein as part of every meal and snack.

-• Add protein by using smooth nut butters in smoothies, hot cereal with fruit and on bread.
+• Get more protein by adding smooth nut butters to smoothies, hot cereal with fruit, and on bread.

 • Try vanilla protein drinks instead of milk in your cereal, pudding, coffee, milkshakes, and smoothies.